 - Acted for VTS-Poland, in relation to its Indian joint venture and subsequent buy-out of its partner.

 - Acted for Aureos Capital in its investment of US$10 million in BSR Super Specialty Hospitals Limited, and a follow-on round of investment.

 - Acted for Omnesys Technologies, in the acquisition of equity stake by Intel Capital and subsequently, with an acquisition of a majority stake in Harsa IT Solutions Private Limited.

 - Acted for IDG Ventures India’s investments in Manthan Systems, iViZ Techno Solutions, Aujas Networks, Myntra Designs, iCreate Software and Yatra.com.

 Ashwini Vittalachar, Partner

 Professional qualifications.
 Admitted to practise law in India; BAL-LLB from the University Law College, Bangalore (2006); LLM from the Law School, University of Chicago, USA (2007)

 Areas of practice.
-Private equity and venture capital transactions; cross border and domestic acquisitions; joint ventures; general corporate and regulatory advisory matters.
+Private equity and venture capital transactions; cross border and domestic acquisitions; joint ventures; employment law; general corporate and regulatory advisory matters.

 Languages.
 English, Hindi, Kannada